Kimmer Coppejans

 Kimmer Coppejans (born 7 February 1994) is a Belgian tennis player.
-His highest ATP singles ranking is world No. 97, achieved in June 2015.
+He has a career-high ATP singles ranking is world No. 97, achieved on 22 June 2015 and a doubles ranking of No. 235 acchieved on 22 March 2021.
 Coppejans competes mainly on the ATP Challenger Tour.

 Career

-He was the Junior Champion at the 2012 French Open, defeating Filip Peliwo of Canada 6–1, 6–4 in the final.
+He was the Junior Champion at the 2012 French Open, defeating Filip Peliwo of Canada in the final.

 He qualified for the 2023 Wimbledon Championships making his debut at this Major.
+He lost to Alex de Minaur in the first round.

+In 2026 he was selected as the United Cup team Belgium second-ranked player.